-D | Vertical separation can be accomplished through structured or embankment solutions or a combination of both.
+E | Vertical separation can be accomplished through structured solutions.

 Visual design continuity should exist throughout the corridor, linking existing and new transportation facility structures.
 Bridges should be of similar proportion and structural components should be designed using like materials and finishes.